Shameless25/Trello/README.md

 Safari browser is not checked due to system difference (Windows) and not support for older version of browser (tested).
 Test is running in headless mode on Firefox with no problems.

-I tried to login thru Google(commented selectors and methods), but Google has also protection for automation.
+I tried to login through Google(commented selectors and methods), but Google has also protection for automation.
 I even tried recreating human lag, but it also didn't work.

-# Before running test you should replace mailPlaceholder on your email and passwordPlaceholder on your Password in test.spec.js file UC-1.
+## Before running test you should replace mailPlaceholder on your email and passwordPlaceholder on your Password in test.spec.js file UC-1.

 # Clone the repository
 git clone git@github.com:Shameless25/Trello.git